 - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - Conclude on the appropriateness of the directors' use of the going concern basis of accounting and based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the directors. - Conclude on the appropriateness of the directors' use of the going concern basis of accounting and based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
 However, future events or conditions may cause the company to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.

 We communicate with the directors regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-The engagement partner on the audit resulting in this independent auditor's report is [name of individual registered auditor].
+[Auditor's Signature] [Name of individual registered auditor] [Capacity if not a sole practitioner: e.g. Director or Partner] Registered Auditor [Date of auditor's report] [Auditor's address]

-8. Subsequent Event: re-issue of financial statements - emphasis of matter
+8. Subsequent Event: Re-issue of financial statements - emphasis of matter

-- Audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa using a fair presentation framework - The auditor has concluded an unmodified (i.e., "clean") opinion is appropriate based on the audit evidence obtained - Deferred tax now raised on the taxable temporary differences and the financial statements amended.
+- Audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa using a fair presentation framework - The auditor has concluded an unmodified (i.e., "clean") opinion is appropriate based on the audit evidence obtained - Deferred tax is raised on the taxable temporary differences after the issue of the financial statements and the financial statements are amended.
 Previously issued financial statements and auditor's report revised and reissued.
 Matter does not affect the auditor's opinion.
-Adequate disclosure has been made in the notes to the financial statements.
-Emphasis of matter - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern - Key audit matters have not been communicated - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
+Adequate disclosure has been made in the notes to the financial statements. - The auditor has concluded that an emphasis of matter is appropriate - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern - Key audit matters have not been communicated - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
 The auditor has determined that there is no other information other than the Directors' Report prepared in terms of the Companies Act of South Africa